JapneetOnchain/Fraud-Pattern-Analysis/cases/004-drift-protocol/README.md

 ---

-## The Human Operation Behind the On-Chain Evidence
+## The Human Operation Behind the On-Chain Evidence (UPDATE FROM DRIFT)

 The on-chain findings in this case cover the technical preparation and execution phase.
 Drift Protocol's own post-incident disclosure reveals the off-chain operation that made it all possible.